 Officiating boss said, ‘What Phil did is correct’

-In the last 14 years, former NFL referee Phil Luckett was been mocked at best for the coin toss controversy on Thanksgiving Day in Detroit.
+For years, former NFL referee Phil Luckett was been mocked at best for the coin toss controversy on Thanksgiving Day in Detroit.
 In the 1998 Thanksgiving Day game, the Detroit Lions and Pittsburgh Steelers ended regulation in a tie, and Luckett called both team captains to the center of the field for the overtime coin toss.
 What followed was the most scrutinized coin toss in football history.

 By rule, Steelers captain Jerome Bettis was to call “heads” or “tails” while Luckett tossed the coin in the air.
 Bettis started to call “heads” but changed his mind mid-toss to “tails.”
 Luckett said Bettis called “heads-tails” and took the captain’s first call of “heads” as the rules required him to do.
 The coin came up tails.
 The Lions won the toss, chose to receive the ball, marched down the field, and kicked a field goal to win the game.
 The Steelers never touched the ball in overtime.

 Bettis and the Steelers protested that the call was “tails.”
 For a week members of the media raged at Luckett’s seeming incompetence; however, within a week, Luckett was proven right.
 Media outlets ran enhanced audio of the coin toss and the cleaned up audio proves that Bettis said “hea-TAILS.”
-As Luckett was explaining the situation to coach Bill Cowher, the sideline microphone also picks up Bettis’ partial admission of guilt, “I said ‘huh’!
+As Luckett was explaining the situation to coach Bill Cowher, the sideline microphone also picks up Bettis’s partial admission of guilt, “I said ‘huh’!
 I said ‘huh’!”

 By rule, Luckett was supposed to take Bettis’ first choice, thus he followed proper procedure.